Last updated on:

 If rowing isn’t already in your fitness repertoire, then it’s time to take the plunge.

-Apart from working out various muscle groups in your shoulders, arms and back, it’s also a fantastic way to burn calories and shred your physique.
+Apart from working out various muscle groups in your shoulders, arms and back, it’s also a fantastic way to burn calories (e.g by increasing heart rate) and shreds your physique.

-A home gym is an investment, and chief among the various investments you’ll make should be a rowing machine.
+A home gym is an investment, and chief among the various investments you’ll make should be the best exercise machine.